shambhavi-20/sp24-cse110-lab4/expose/javascript/part2.md

 15. ***Explain the difference between the == and === operators.***

-    "==" compares the values of two variables after doing the type conversions internally if required. "===" compares the values of two variables without doing type conversions, i.e it is a strict equality checker.
+    "==" and "===" are both used to check equality.
+However, "==" compares the values of two variables after doing the type conversions internally if required.
+Whereas, "===" compares the values of two variables without doing type conversions, i.e it is a strict equality checker.

 16. In JS file part2-question16.js